- Aim/Focus

 -

-Does the scheme have a procedure that defines specific consequences of misuse of claims?
+Does the scheme have a procedure that defines specific consequences of misuse of claims and do they also require this of their assurance providers?

 Possible answers